 This article continues to cover ICOs and should be read after the article ICOs vs IPOs, published last month.
-In March, we tried to explain what ICOs are, by comparing them with IPOs, an established way on raising finance.
+In March, we tried to explain what ICOs are, by comparing them with IPOs, an established way of raising finance.
 Now, we try to explain what tokens are (or may be), by looking at their economic function and purpose.
-(In the world of ICOs.)

 Switzerland is taking a leading role in the cryptocurrency and blockchain revolution.
 According to FINMA, the Swiss financial regulator, there is no generally recognised terminology for the classification of tokens, either in Switzerland or internationally.